CEG and TSE trial 1,000 tonnes of Renewable Black Pellets at TSE’s Naantali power station in Finland

 During the trial, TSE employed the plant’s existing infrastructure designed for fossil coal; the

-equipment was not modified for biomass.
+equipment was not modified for organic waste.